Hello Cardano CourseLessons1. Hello World

 Get lovelace from faucet

 To get some lovelace for testing, you can use the Cardano Preprod Testnet Faucet.
-Just paste your wallet address and click on the “Request funds” button.
+Paste your wallet address and click on the “Request funds” button.
 You should receive some lovelace in your wallet shortly.

 Get Blockfrost API key

 In order to create transactions, we need to use APIs to get UTXOs from the network.
 For this, we will use Blockfrost to get UTXOs and submit transactions.
-You can sign up for a free account and get your API key here.
+Sign up for a free account and get your API key here.

 You should get the preprod API key, which starts with preprod.
 You can find the API key in the “Projects” section of your Blockfrost account.